slaclab/sdf-docs/data-and-storage.md

 - A subset of users in some groups will be able to access archiving software (called HPSS) for the purpose of archiving/retrieving data to/from tape.
 Unlike backups, which will be automatically performed by the storage team within SCS, archiving will be the responsibility of each group (contact SCS for assistance).

-?> The current and target backup and archiving policies are summarized in this [reference section on data backup](reference.md#backup).

 ## Change to AFS Tape Backup Retention Policy
 March 31, 2025